Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

     already took this into account and is still correct.
     **The example mask on the
     ["Distribution and binding" page](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/distribution-binding/#gpu-binding)
-    is wrong and all occurences of `ff` need to be modified to `fe`.
+    is wrong and all occurrences of `ff` need to be modified to `fe`.
 The documentation has been corrected.**

 All training materials in the ["LUMI training materials" archive web site](https://klust.github.io/LUMI-training-materials/) reflect the state of LUMI at the time that the course was given.
 These materials are not updated after the course, so some job